 What Are The Safest Baby Toys For Infants?

 Safe baby toys are non-toxic, BPA-free, and free of small parts.
-Look for soft, washable, and age-appropriate toys.
-Toys should meet safety standards and avoid sharp edges.
+Look for soft, washable, and age-appropriate toys. o ensure the product meets safety standards and is free of sharp edges.
 Always check labels and choose trusted brands for infant safety.

 How Do Baby Toys Aid Early Development?